All Products

 print(odps.exist_table('PyODPS_iris'))

-You can execute SQL statements in a PyODPS node.
+You can run SQL statements in a PyODPS node.
 For more information, see SQL.

-• In DataWorks, instance tunnel is disabled by default.
-This means instance.open_reader uses the Result interface, which returns a maximum of 10,000 records.
-You can use reader.count to get the record count.
-To iterate through all data, you must disable the limit.
-You can use the following statements to enable instance tunnel globally and disable the limit.
+• By default, instance tunnel is disabled in DataWorks, which means instance.open_reader uses the Result interface and returns a maximum of 10,000 records.
+You can use reader.count to get the number of records.
+If you need to iterate through all data, you must disable the limit.
+You can use the following statements to globally enable instance tunnel and disable the limit.

 options.tunnel.use_instance_tunnel = True